i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 have been found to be without merit or even supporting the strong use of privacy in society.

-The conclusion drawn is therefor that opposition to privacy as in "I hide nothing because I have nothing to fear" cannot be a default behavior.
+The conclusion drawn is therefor that opposition to privacy as in `I hide nothing because I have nothing to fear` cannot be a default behavior.
-Instead the use and support of privacy in the form of "Because I value many things, therefor I hide many things" should be the standard unless it clearly needs to be abandoned for specific situations, if at all.
+Instead the use and support of privacy in the form of `Because I value many things, therefor I hide many things` should be the standard unless it clearly needs to be abandoned for specific situations, if at all.